Bob Evans Farm Fest (courtesy of Fahlgren Mortine)

 Ohio Swiss Festival | Sept.
 26-28

 Swiss folk music, beer tasting and a giant cuckoo clock?
 Count us in!
 For 71 years, the Ohio Swiss Festival has taken over the village of Sugarcreek in September for the annual Ohio Swiss Festival.
-The town is the perfect backdrop for the festival, boasting the World’s Largest Cuckoo Clock, and featuring activities like wine, cheese and beer tastings; live music; Swiss wrestling and stone-throwing contests and more.
+The town is the perfect backdrop for the annual gathering, boasting the World’s Largest Cuckoo Clock, and featuring activities like wine, cheese and beer tastings; live music; Swiss wrestling and stone-throwing contests and more.

 Barensville Pumpkin Festival (photo by Heather Sevingy Photography)